MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 - [App-based conditional access with Intune](../protect/app-based-conditional-access-intune.md)
 - [Conditional access scenarios](../protect/conditional-access-intune-common-ways-use.md)

-## Step 5 - Add and deploy apps
+## Step 5 - Add and target apps for enrollment

 Every organization has a base set of apps that should be installed on devices.
 Your organization may require a specific email app, web browser, or VPN app.
-You can use Intune to deploy these apps to your users before they enroll their devices.
-When users enroll their devices, these apps can be automatically installed during the enrollment process.
+You can use Intune to assign these apps to your users before they enroll their devices.
+When users enroll their devices, the app policies are automatically deployed.
+When enrollment completes, the apps install and are ready to use.

-If you prefer, you can enroll your devices before installing apps.
+If you prefer, you can enroll your devices, and then assign apps.
 It's up to you.
-When users enroll their devices in Intune, the enrollment process can automatically deploy your app policies.
-When enrollment completes, the apps are ready to use.
+For example, your oganization may have a new app that it wants installed on devices.
+Admins add the user or device to the group that'll use that app.
+The next time users check for new apps, they'll see the new app available.

-For key productivity apps, Microsoft recommends creating a baseline of app policies and then deploying these policies during enrollment.
+For key productivity apps, Microsoft recommends creating a baseline of app policies and then assigning these policies during enrollment.

 Intune supports a wide range of apps, including store apps, line-of-business (LOB) apps, Win32 apps, and more.
 You can manage app deployment using the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 Also, you can connect to your managed Google Play, the Apple App Store, and the Microsoft Store to deploy apps from these locations.